stratosnet/token-list/README.md

-# Bridge Token List
+# Stratos Token Lists (beta)

 Official supported token list on Stratos network.
 NOTE: Currently all address not stable and in testing mode

 ## Contributing

-To add a token to bridge-token-list:
+To add a token to token-lists:

 1. Install dependencies via `yarn install`.
 Note: you must be on Node.js 14.x or later to do this.
 2. Add your token's logo to `assets/`